franquil/franquil.github.io/README.md

 # Franquil's Notes

-Use hugo to generate nots on github pages.
+Use hugo to generate notes on github pages.

-## Getting Started

 ### Prerequisites